irinanita/issue-tracker/README.md

 7. Adding Markdown functionality to forms text areas in order to allow to format messages
 8. Provide discount code for user referrals

+> Note: At the moment one user can purchase the app multiple times.
+It would be better to limit this to one purchase in the future and assign some order transaction to the the user that may be used for further references.

 ## Technologies Used